An environment is a branch that gets turned into a directory on your Puppet master. Environments are turned on by default.

 Assign nodes to environments via an ENC

 You can assign agent nodes to environments by using an external node classifier (ENC).
 By default, all nodes are assigned to a default environment named production.

-The interface to set the environment for a node is different for each ENC.
+The interface to set the environment for a node will be different for each ENC.
 Some ENCs cannot manage environments.
 When writing an ENC:

 - Ensure that the environment key is set in the YAML output that the ENC returns.
-If the environment key isn’t set in the ENC’s YAML output, the master uses the environment requested by the agent.
+If the environment key isn’t set in the ENC’s YAML output, the master will use the environment requested by the agent.